Community Services

 What is a cottage court?

-A cottage court has multiple small, detached homes on a single parcel that are designed to be a small community.
-A cottage court can contain 2 to 12 dwelling units on a parcel (subject to density limits above) and the maximum dwelling unit size is 1,000 square feet (not including garages).
+A cottage court has multiple small, detached homes that are oriented around shared open space and designed to be a small community.
+A cottage court can contain 2 to 12 dwelling units (subject to density limits above) and the maximum dwelling unit size is 1,200 square feet (not including garages).
 For more information, see our Cottage Court Quick-Info page.

 References